ChicagoHAI/hypothesis-generation/README.md

 In this script is where you'll actually be running hypogenic from.

-You're going to need to create:
+You're going to need to create:\
-**A local llm wrapper** - hypogenic supports vllm, huggingface (see LLM_wrapper/local), the gpt api (LLM_wrapper/gpt), and the claude api (LLM_wrapper/claude).
+**A local llm wrapper** - hypogenic supports vllm, huggingface (see LLM_wrapper/local), the gpt api (LLM_wrapper/gpt), and the claude api (LLM_wrapper/claude).\
 **A Task class** - reads from your yaml file to get the relevant details needed for your run.
-See Section 2 to get more details about the yaml file.
+See Section 2 to get more details about the yaml file.\
-**A Prompt class** - This class helps generate promtps at scale by fitting variables to our template.
+**A Prompt class** - This class helps generate promtps at scale by fitting variables to our template.\
-**An Inference class** - Inference measures hypotheses' predictive power on the given task **A Generation class** - We create hypotheses with this class.
+**An Inference class** - Inference measures hypotheses' predictive power on the given task.\
+**A Generation class** - We create hypotheses with this class.\
-**An Update class** - Update contains the main algorithm loop and will prune hypotheses as the steps progress
+**An Update class** - Update contains the main algorithm loop and will prune hypotheses as the steps progress/\

 From there, your can either initialize the hypothesis bank or load an existing one.